ArianDJ/FontChanger/README.md

 This is a project that allows you to change the font of text elements on a webpage.
 You can use it to experiment with different fonts and see how they look on your website.

 ## Usage

-1. Fill in one of the fonts in the [fontList.txt](./fontList.txt)
+1. Execute the script
-2. Execute the script
+2. Fill in one of the fonts in the [fontList.txt](./fontList.txt)

 ## Fonts:

-[Press here to have a look at all the fonts.](./fontList.txt) In the [fontList.txt](./fontList.txt) are at the moment 316 font names, I do not know if I will add more in the future.
+[Press here to have a look at all the fonts.](./fontList.txt) In the [fontList.txt](./fontList.txt) are at the moment 452 font names, I do not know if I will add more in the future.

 ## Q&A